 In order to keep up with and outshine the competition, we rush to complete our goals, often while multitasking.
-On top of rushing through our day-to-day tasks, we find ourselves rushing to work, rushing to and from meetings, and rushing to get home.
+On top of rushing through our day-to-day tasks, we find ourselves rushing to our work, rushing in and out of meetings, and rushing to get knock out our tasks to meet deadlines.
 Our professional “knees” are taking quite a beating.

 So, what’s the problem?

 Faster is better right?
 Not necessarily.
 In fact, while so many of us are moving at lightning speed these days, we are also finding ourselves suffering because of it.

 Think about this – how do you feel when you are told to “move faster” or “it needs to be done yesterday.”
 If these words cause you anxiety, rest assured it's a natural human response.
 Our bodies are reminding us of the many falls we’ve taken when moving too fast.

 The reality is, impatience and time urgency can cause stress.
 It activates our sympathetic nervous system, which is our more primitive "survival" system.
 When we hurry, it can feel like we're being chased by a cheetah.

 If we stay in this state for too long, it can lead to chronic stress which is proven to have negative health effects and does nothing for improving performance in the long term.

 In a former life, I spent over a decade at a global retail organization – If you want to find an industry where speed is rewarded, retail is the place to look.
 Did you know your local checkout clerk is taught to “race the clock” with how many items they can scan in a minute?